Is Virtual Photography Really Photography?

-Virtual photography has grown into a distinct and increasingly recognised niche within digital media.
-It uses tools, environments, and lighting systems created by others, yet the resulting images are often treated the same way as traditional photographs.
-This raises a simple question: is it actually photography?
+Virtual photography has grown into an increasingly recognised niche within digital media.
+It uses tools, environments, and lighting systems created by others, yet the resulting images are often treated the same way as traditional photos.
+This raises the question: is it actually photography?

 Redefining the Constraints of Photography

 From a technical perspective, virtual photography removes many of the constraints that define real-world photography.
-There is no physical camera, no sensor, and no limitations imposed by weather, time, or access.
-In games like Cyberpunk 2077 and Forza Horizon 5, lighting, time, and weather can be adjusted instantly, and scenes can be revisited without restriction.
+There is no physical camera, no sensor, and no limitations imposed by weather or time.
+In games like Cyberpunk 2077 and Forza Horizon 5, lighting, time, and weather can be changed instantly, and scenes can be revisited without restriction.

 Same composition, different time-of-day and lighting conditions.